Consolidated PBY Catalina: Maritime patrol

 On 7 December 1941, before the Japanese amphibious landings on Kota Bharu, Malaya, their invasion force was approached by a Catalina flying boat of No. 205 Squadron RAF.
 The aircraft was shot down by five Nakajima Ki-27 fighters before it could radio its report to air headquarters in Singapore.
 Flying Officer Patrick Bedell, commanding the Catalina, and his seven crew members became the first Allied casualties in the war with Japan.
-Patrol Wing 10 of the U.S. Asiatic Fleet had 44 Catalinas under its command but lost 41 within 90 days.
-Patrol Wing 10 also lost its main seaplane tender, USS Langley, to Japanese aircraft during the Dutch East Indies Campaign while it was transporting 32 Curtiss P-40 Warhawk fighter planes.
+Patrol Wing 10 of the U.S. Asiatic Fleet had 44 Catalinas under its command, but lost 41 within 90 days.
+Patrol Wing 10 also lost its main seaplane tender, USS Langley, to Japanese aircraft during the Dutch East Indies Campaign, while she was transporting 32 Curtiss P-40 Warhawk fighter planes.

 A flight of Catalinas spotted the Japanese fleet approaching Midway Island, beginning the Battle of Midway.

-A Royal Canadian Air Force (RCAF) Canso flown by Squadron Leader L.J.
-Birchall foiled Japanese plans to destroy the Royal Navy's Indian Ocean fleet on 4 April 1942 when it detected the Japanese carrier fleet approaching Ceylon (Sri Lanka).
+A RCAF Canso flown by Squadron Leader L.J.
+Birchall foiled Japanese plans to destroy the Royal Navy's Indian Ocean fleet on 4 April 1942, when it detected the Japanese carrier fleet approaching Ceylon.

 Night attack and naval interdiction

-During the Battle of Midway four United States Navy PBYs of Patrol Squadrons 24 and 51 made a night torpedo attack on the Japanese fleet on the night of 3–4 June 1942, scoring one hit which damaged the fleet oiler Akebono Maru, the only successful American torpedo attack in the entire battle.
+During the Battle of Midway, four U.S. Navy PBYs of Patrol Squadrons 24 and 51 made a night torpedo attack on the Japanese fleet on the night of 3–4 June 1942, scoring one hit, which damaged the fleet oiler Akebono Maru, the only successful American torpedo attack in the entire battle.